FGMEMBERS/B-52F/B-52F-readme.txt

 You should be in Altitude Hold mode and well below the glide-slope when IL mode is engaged.
 This is because extending the flaps has a considerable effect on the drag and trim and should be done while the a/c is in level flight.
-Even so, at heavy landing weights you are likely to gain up to 200 ft altitude as the flaps extend and at light weights you will gain nearly 500ft.
+Even so, you are likely to gain up to 500 ft altitude as the flaps extend.
 While the flaps are extending, which takes a full 60 seconds (or 120 seconds if one of the two flap control motors has failed, although this failure mode has not yet been modelled), and although the height gain is unavoidable, the AP AH controller should be able to maintain control of the a/c and will